Fed seen jacking interest rates further as U.S. inflation soars

 The Fed began tightening policy only in March, and has already raised its benchmark overnight lending rate by 1.5 percentage points.
 Financial markets now predict that rate will reach the 3.5%-3.75% range by year end, higher than Fed policymakers themselves predicted just three weeks ago.

-A very tight labor market has so far withstood those swift rate hikes, with unemployment remaining at 3.6%, near a historic low. nL1N2YP1DK]
+A very tight labor market has so far withstood those swift rate hikes, with unemployment remaining at 3.6%, near a historic low.
+However, that is seen as a double-edged sword as it also raises concerns that such competition for labor will eventually have to cool to ease inflation.

 (Reporting by Lindsay Dunsmuir, Ann Saphir and Sinead Carew; Editing by Chizu Nomiyama)